 Brazil: MDGs beyond averages: Promoting Food Security and Nutrition for Indigenous Children in Brazil

-All initiatives rely on full participation from the communities and public agents.
-Crosscutting actions to empower Indigenous communities, leaders and organizations, and strengthen public capacities are being developed.
+The initiatives focused on children; however, emphasis was also placed on women, since child malnutrition can only be addressed effectively if the mother-child unit is taken into account.
+All initiatives relied on full participation from the communities and public agents.
+Crosscutting actions were undertaken to empower indigenous communities, leaders and organizations and to strengthen public capacities.

-- Knowledge exchange among indigenous and non-indigenous peoples regarding health, rights, and culture.
+- Knowledge was shared among indigenous and non-indigenous peoples regarding health rights and culture.